Nikhil-ssd/option-chain-analysis/README.md

 I have used Web-Scraping to fetch the NIFTY option-chain data from NSE's official website (https://www.nseindia.com/option-chain) through the commonly used
 NSE API - "https://www.nseindia.com/api/option-chain-indices?symbol=NIFTY".

-### I have utilised Python's Web-Scraping library requests to fetch the data in a JSON format which I later normalized and stored in a dataframe for analysis.
+### I have utilised Python's Web-Scraping library "requests" to fetch the data in a JSON format which I later normalized and stored in a dataframe for analysis.

 # Dataset Information